 Process to Declare a Dog a Public Nuisance

-Ventura County Animal Services (VCAS) enforces local ordinances prohibiting the ownership or maintenance of animal nuisances in the unincorporated areas of Ventura County and in the cities of Camarillo, Fillmore, Moorpark, Ojai, Port Hueneme, Simi Valley and Ventura.
-The ordinances, while different in varying degrees, all address certain animal activities that can be construed as public nuisance behavior such as excessive barking, infliction of injury to a person or other animal, destruction of property and vicious or threatening behavior.
+Ventura County Animal Services (VCAS) enforces local ordinances mitigating the ownership or maintenance of a Potentially Dangerous or Vicious dog in the unincorporated areas of Ventura County and in the cities of Camarillo, Fillmore, Ojai, Port Hueneme, Simi Valley and Ventura.
+The ordinances, while different in varying degrees, all address certain animal activities that can be construed as potentially dangerous or vicious behavior such as, infliction of injury to a person or other animal, and vicious or threatening behavior.
 Please read the ordinance for your jurisdiction in its entirety before proceeding further.
+CLICK HERE TO VIEW ORDINANCES.

-If any party in the action is unable to attend the hearing at the date/time scheduled, they should immediately contact VCAS to request a postponement.
-Each party involved is granted one (1) postponement.
+4. If any party in the action is unable to attend the hearing at the date/time scheduled, they should immediately contact VCAS.

 At any time during the process, if the situation is resolved and a complainant wishes to withdraw their request for a hearing, please contact VCAS immediately.
 The complaint will remain on file but inactive for a period of one (1) year.
 Should the situation reappear, the complainant need only send in an updated barking log and a written request to reinstate his/her complaint.
 After one (1) year, if we do not receive any further correspondence or complaints on the matter, the case will be considered closed and the files purged.